isomerpages/singapore-customs-cms/news-and-media/circulars/_posts/2023-05-12-file-082023 Changes to the Prohibition of Exports, Transhipments and Goods In Transit to Somalia.md

 ---
-title: 082023 Changes to the Prohibition of Exports, Transhipments and Goods In Transit to Somalia
+title: 08/2023 Changes to the Prohibition of Exports, Transhipments and Goods in Transit to Somalia
 date: 2023-05-12
 layout: file
 description: ""